 In the lower altitudes of this mountainous country, mostly cut-tear-curl (CTC) tea is produced.
 On the higher slopes, “hill tea” is produced, most of it orthodox (hand rolled) tea grown organically; over 90% is exported, largely to India.

-TeaHaus carries an outstanding Nepali oolong, Finest Hand Rolled Jun Chiyabari; two green teas, Himalaya View and Everest; and a premium white tea, Shangri Lade, grown at altitudes of 4,000 to 7,000 feet and yielding exceptional flavor nuances.
+TeaHaus carries the premium Nepali black tea, Mystic; an outstanding oolong, Finest Hand Rolled Jun Chiyabari; two green teas, Himalaya View and Everest; and a premium white tea, Shangri Lade, grown at altitudes of 4,000 to 7,000 feet and yielding exceptional flavor nuances.